Rawrshak/Asset-Frameworks/Drafts/AudioAssetMetadata.md

 For the audio asset metadata, the developer can add as many audio packages to the NFT as they need.
 Each `audio` subtype has its own specific requirements so that game developers know how to properly load assets and when/how to use them in their game.
 The specific requirements for each audio subtype is `duration` and load type.
 The sound effects and shout subtypes should be kept in memory when loaded in game so the gamers may use them whenever possible.
 The character lines and background music subtype should be loaded on demand and the developer may choose when to load them in-game.
 Limiting `duration` for each subtype specifies each subtype's use case and limits the asset file size.

-Other audio data such as `duration-ms`, `channel-count`, and `sample-rate-hz` is specific information for the game developer for loading the audio clip.
+Other audio data such as `durationMs`, `channelCount`, and `sampleRateHz` is specific information for the game developer for loading the audio clip.

 The `engine` and `compression` allows the developer to filter assets and determine which file best to load.
 If the game developer cannot load any of the files, the NFT will not be loaded.
 The developer may also opt to add an unpackaged version (`engine` = `none`, `compression` = `raw`) that can be used by front-ends to preview an asset.
 These unpackaged version isn't packaged for any specific game engine.